nuxi23/haf/python/haf.md

 LEFT
 LEN
-LITSTACK	( -- a)		Haf		    Return contents of stack as literals LOCALTIME
+LITSTACK	( -- a)		Haf		    Return contents of stack as literals LOG
-LOG
 LOG10
-MD5BASE64
-MD5HEX
 MID
-MODEM
 MOVETO    	(x y --)	Postscript	Move cursor to x, y
-N>R		    (n --)		Forth		Move n elements (not including n) to the return stack NE		    (a a -- a)	Lisp		If arg1 and arg2 are different, return TRUE else return FALSE NETSTAT
-NEW		    (--)		THBAS		Restores environment to original state NINT
+N>R		    (n --)		Forth		Move n elements (not including n) to the return stack NE		    (a a -- a)	Lisp		If arg1 and arg2 are different, return TRUE else return FALSE NEW		    (--)		THBAS		Restores environment to original state NINT
 NR>		    (n --)		Forth		Move n elements from the return stack to the data stack NOT
 OCT
-OPEN    	(a --)		Haf		    Opens working file with name referenced at top of stack OVER		(a a -- a a a)	Forth   Copy element in second postion to top of stack OR
+OVER		(a a -- a a a)	Forth   Copy element in second postion to top of stack OR
-PEEK
-PICK        (n -- a)    Forth       Copies element at stack position n to top of stack PLAN
+PICK        (n -- a)    Forth       Copies element at stack position n to top of stack POLKEY
-POKE
-POLKEY
-PORT
 POS
 PRIN1		(a --)		Lisp		Prints top of stack without a newline.
 Equivalent to basic PRINT FOO;
 QUOTE		(a -- a)	Lisp		Quotes top of stack by adding a set of curly braces R>		    ( -- a)		Forth		Move element at top of return stack to data stack R@		    ( -- a)		Forth		Copy element at top of return stack to data stack R2D
-READ    	( -- a)		Haf		    Read one line from open file and put at top of stack RE
-RE$
-REC
-REV
 RIGHT
 RND
-ROT		(a a a -- a a a)Forth	    Move element in 3rd position to top of stack SCRATCH		(a -- )		THBAS	    Remove file at top of stack, prompt for confirmation SSCRATCH	(a -- )		THBAS	    Remove file at top of stack silently SED
-SELECT		(a -- a)	SQL		    Get line from file at row# specified at top of stack SETTRUE		(a -- )		Haf		    Make value at top of stack the new value of TRUE SETFALSE	(a -- )		Haf		    Make value at top of stack the new value of FALSE SGN
+ROT		(a a a -- a a a)Forth	    Move element in 3rd position to top of stack SETTRUE		(a -- )		Haf		    Make value at top of stack the new value of TRUE SETFALSE	(a -- )		Haf		    Make value at top of stack the new value of FALSE SGN
 SIN
-SLEEP
 SQR
-STACK		( -- a)		Forth		Put contents of stack as a single list on the top of the stack STRING
-SWAP		(a a -- a a)Forth		Swap top two elements of stack SYSLEVEL
+STACK		( -- a)		Forth		Put contents of stack as a single list on the top of the stack SWAP		(a a -- a a)Forth		Swap top two elements of stack TAN
-TAN
-TIM
-TIME
-TIMER
-TYP
 TRUE		(a -- a)	Lisp		Returns TRUE
 TRUE?		(a -- a)	Lisp		If value at top of stack is true, return true, else return false UNBIND		(a --)		Haf		    Remove binding from element at top of stack UPS
-USER
-USERDICT	(-- a)		Haf		    Put list of all user words(non-primitives) at top of stack WIDTH
+USERDICT	(-- a)		Haf		    Put list of all user words(non-primitives) at top of stack WHILE
-WHILE
 WORDS		(-- a)		Forth		Put list of all words, including primtives at top of stack.
-Synonym for DICT WRITE		(a --)		Haf		    Writes top of stack to open file
+Synonym for DICT